Summary: A Treatise of Human Nature (page 3)

 4

-- The contiguity in time or space
+- Contiguity in time or space

-- And the cause-effect relationship.
+- The cause-effect relationship.

 And here is the general mechanism: Upon the appearance of one idea [they] naturally introduce another